Insurrecto

 Insurrecto is a 2018 Philippine novel published by Gina Apostol.
-It explores an incident in Balangiga, Eastern Samar in 1901, when Filipino revolutionaries attacked an American garrison, and in retaliation, American soldiers created "a howling wilderness" of the surrounding countryside.
+It explores an incident in Balangiga, Eastern Samar in 1901, when Filipino revolutionaries attacked an American garrison, the role of Casiana Nacionales, and the retaliation of the American soldiers, which created a "howling wilderness" of the surrounding countryside.
 It was shortlisted for the 2019 Dayton Literary Peace Prize.

 Synopsis

 The novel heavily explores the dramas of the historic Balangiga massacre.

 While traveling around the Philippines under Duterte's regime, two women — Magsalin, a Filipino translator, and Chiara, an American filmmaker — collaborate and argue over a screenplay they are writing about a massacre that occurred during the Philippine-American War.
 Chiara is producing a movie on the 1901 events in Balangiga, Samar, where Filipino revolutionaries stormed an American post and American forces turned the surrounding region into "a howling wilderness" in response.
 After reading Chiara's screenplay, Magsalin drafts her own adaptation.
 Two competing scripts — one about a white photographer and the other about a Filipino schoolteacher — that the director and translator worked on are included into the dramatic action of Insurrecto.